lemacdonald/On-skip-connections-and-normalisation-layers-in-deep-optimisation/README.md

-This is the code used to replicate the experiments in our NeurIPS23 paper 'On skip connections and normalisation layers in deep optimisation'.
+This is the code used for the experiments in our NeurIPS23 paper 'On skip connections and normalisation layers in deep optimisation'.